MalindiFrank/4Insights/README.md

 3. **Dashboard**

    - A SvelteKit application for viewing analytics data.
-   - Fetches aggregated metrics from the Collector API and displays them in a clean interface.
+   - Communicates only with the Dashboard Backend (BFF).
    - Shows total events, pageviews, and top paths with real-time refresh capability.